There are different ways to classify the different types of energy. The main types are the following:

-- Thermodynamics.
-This type refers to the internal energy of a thermodynamic system.
+Thermodynamics refers to the internal energy of a thermodynamic system.

-- Magnetic.
 Magnetic energy is the energy that is generated in a magnetic field.

-- Sonora.
 Sound energy is related to sound and its propagation by waves.

-- Chemistry.
-It is stored in the bonds of chemical compounds.
+Chemical energy is stored in the bonds of chemical compounds.

-Depending on the origin of the energy sources we distinguish the following types:
+Depending on the origin of the energy sources, we distinguish the following types:

-The forces that hold the atomic nuclei together possess a large amount of energy.
+The forces that hold atomic nuclei together possess a large amount of energy.
 Nuclear reactors are capable of releasing this energy through a chemical reaction.

 There are two types of mechanical energy: